BC-Robotics-4504/bcr-docs/README.md

 Welcome to the **official documentation site** for **FRC Team BCR 4504**.
 This site contains resources, guides, and reference material for our team members, mentors, and supporters.

-We use [Astro](https://astro.build) with the [Starlight](https://starlight.astro.build) theme to provide a fast, modern, and easy-to-navigate documentation experience.

 ---

 ## 📂 Project Structure